Left Continue shopping

 Read more

-Marvels on the Margins Part III: Trentino-Alto Adige
+Marvels on the Margins Part 3: Trentino-Alto Adige

-Marvels on the Margins Part III: Trentino-Alto Adige
+Marvels on the Margins Part 3: Trentino-Alto Adige

 This is a region of mountains where two of Europe’s great cultures, Latin and Germanic, collide.
 The mountains themselves are great for skiing and hiking but are too high for vines.
 Instead, all the viticultural action is in the valleys or the lower slopes.